Migz93/3dq/README_TECHNICAL.md

 ### API Errors
 Check the server logs for detailed error messages.
 Most API errors will be logged to the console.

+## UI/UX Features

+### Responsive Design

+The 3DQ application is designed to be responsive and work well on both desktop and mobile devices.
+Key responsive features include:

+#### Collapsible Sidebar
+- The sidebar can be toggled open/closed on all screen sizes
+- Automatically collapses on mobile devices to maximize content space
+- Remembers state when manually closed on desktop
+- Toggle button in the top bar for easy access

+#### Adaptive Layouts
+- Tables adjust for mobile viewing with horizontal scrolling
+- Text truncation with ellipsis for longer content on small screens
+- Form layouts adapt to screen size (stacked on mobile, side-by-side on desktop)
+- Proper spacing and alignment on all screen sizes

+#### Navigation
+- Quick Quote accessible as the first item in the sidebar menu
+- Quotes page remains as the default landing page
+- Consistent button placement across all management pages

+### Theme and Styling
+- Dark mode UI with customizable accent color
+- Material UI components for consistent look and feel
+- Print-friendly invoice templates

 ## Frontend Development

 ### Making and Applying Changes